JoelVO/generating_avatar_with_Stable_Diffusion/README.md

 Now that I have a bit more idea of what I can do with this (although I haven't actually talked about modifiying a given picture), I questioned myself which was the best way to obtain this interpolator vectors for, namely, make someone look older.
-It was clear that expecting a single instace to be a good generalization I could use in a broader variety of cases was not going to work and that I had to incorporate the stochastic nature of it.
+It was clear to me that expecting a single instace to be a good generalization I could use in a broader variety of cases was not going to work and that I had to incorporate the stochastic nature of it.

 So let's assume $P$ and $I$ are the distributions of prompts discribing individual persons and of images showing a person in any situation respectively,